 Also Lolotte, as it turns out, is a total dillweed.
-She’s an evil green-skinned witch who has her skeleton flying minion things do evil shit.
+She’s an evil green-skinned witch who has her skeleton flying minion-things do evil stuff.
 I think.
 I know you get captured, that’s for sure.
-And her homely green-skinned son Edgar falls for Rosella, and it’s kind of adorbs.
+And her homely green-skinned son Edgar falls for Rosella, and it’s kind of adorable.

 Eventually, Rosella figures out a way to kill Lolotte, which means she gets the stupid amulet back for Genesta.
 Oh and she also picked up the life-saving fruit along the way.
 To thank her, in addition to giving her free transport home, Genesta also pimps out Edgar and makes him hot.
-But because Rosella is fucking awesome, she’s just like, “nah, I have shit to do.”
+But because Rosella is awesome and takes her responsibilities seriously, she’s just like, “nah, I have shit to do.”

 Then she comes home and saves her daddy!
 Huzzah!!

 Seriously, I have nothing bad to say about this game, other than the fact that I personally prefer point-and-click to text-input.
 Play it.
 And start stanning Rosella with me, because no one seems to.
 It’s always Alexander, Alexander, Alexander!

 1. King’s Quest VI: Heir Today, Gone Tomorrow (1992)

 But…there’s actually good reason why that’s the case, and it’s this game.
 As I said before, KQIII is a strong set piece in the series.
 But Heir Today, Gone Tomorrow makes this entire franchise.